 For the Saffron Curry Sauce

 - Heat olive oil in a saucepot or Dutch oven over medium-high heat.
 Add the onion to the pot and sauté until soft and translucent, approximately 5 minutes.
 Add the garlic, cumin, salt, and pepper to the onions and mix well to combine.
 Cook for an additional minute, stirring continuously.

-- Add the crushed tomatoes to the onions and mix well.
-Allow tomato juices to come to a low boil before adding the tomato paste.
+- Add the crushed tomatoes and mix well.
+Allow the tomato juices to come to a low boil before adding the tomato paste.
 Mix well to combine.

 - Add the saffron, cinnamon sticks, chicken broth, and honey to the sauce and mix well to combine.
 Cover and simmer for approximately 10 minutes, stirring occasionally.

-- Remove the cinnamon sticks from the sauce and stir in the Mariani™ Walnutmilk, mixing well to combine.
+- Remove the cinnamon sticks from the sauce and stir in the milk, mixing well to combine.
 Add the chopped walnuts and golden raisins, if desired.
-Return sauce to a low simmer before adding the pre-cooked curried lamb meatballs to the pot.
+Return the sauce to a low simmer before adding the pre-cooked curried lamb meatballs to the pot (optional).